-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Fayetteville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Fayetteville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Fayetteville is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Fayetteville who work in office and administrative support (15.57%), management occupations (10.26%), and sales jobs (10.01%).

 Also of interest is that Fayetteville has more people living here who work in computers and math than 95% of the places in the US.